 Buy the Kettlebell Training Fundamentals Ebook if you want to get started right away, if you want a paperback version of the book, go to Amazon.
 Check out our online course if you want to get certified.

 I chose to do this with one kettlebell as it provides added benefits.
 Most people think that training with two kettlebells is harder than one, yes it adds more load, but it does not make the exercise harder, in fact, quite the opposite.
 Snatching one kettlebell is harder than two, farmer walks with one kettlebell is harder than two, and so on.
-I’ve already given one great example in the video, the one arm farmer walks requires more engagement of muscles to stay straight, to stabilise etc.
+I’ve already given one great example in the video, the one-arm farmer walks require more engagement of muscles to stay straight, to stabilize, etc.